Wondering which of the many Vatican Museum Tours is right for you?

-If you don't feel like being up quite so early, and still want a small group tour, for a more intimate and personal experience, here are two great options for tours during regular hours:
+If you don't feel like being up quite so early, and still want a small group tour, for a more intimate and personal experience, here are some great options for tours during regular hours:

 Taking a private tour is exactly what it sounds like: this is a fantastic option if you want a completely private, personal tour, with the guide focused just on you.
 Of course, if you are a family or group of 4-6 people, it becomes more affordable.

 The Vatican is home to some amazing gardens, which are beautifully kept and landscaped.
 But they are in two places: one is just behind St. Peter's Basilica in Vatican City.

 The other is in the summer residence of the Pope, Castel Gandolfo.
 These gardens have recently been opened to the public, and the Vatican has a train that takes you directly from there to Castel Gandolfo and back.